Null Lens™

 Dedicated runtime boundaries, org-scoped access, and stateless handling by design.

-Lens is attestation, not enforcement.
-It defines and signs the pre-execution artifact; customer systems retain control over policy, execution, and audit workflows.
+Lens records and signs scope before execution; customer systems retain control over policy, controls, execution, and audit workflows.

 Return to top